textpattern/textpattern.github.io/development/core-callbacks-reference.md

 ## Admin-side callbacks

-Most callbacks have to do with the admin-side, organized below as regular, criteria, validation, layout, and theme.

-Admin-side callbacks are easy to recognize in the address bar of your browser.
-If you click on any admin-side panel link, you'll see the URL contains `?event=panelname`, and if you click on any link in that panel, you'll see `?event=panelname&step=anothername`.
-Those values correspond to the `$event` and `$step` parameters you can use in [plugin development](http://docs.textpattern.io/development/).
+Admin-side callbacks are split into three flavours.
+The first are easy to recognize from the address bar of your browser.
+If you click on any admin-side panel link, you'll see the URL contains `?event=panelname`, and if you click on any link in that panel that performs an action, you'll see `?event=panelname&step=action`.
+Those values correspond to the `$event` and `$step` parameters you can use during [plugin or theme development](http://docs.textpattern.io/development/).
 In fact, they will call any user-defined function that is registered for said `$event` and `$step`, allowing you to add your own *events* and *steps* as you need them.

+If you wish to utilise such core hooks, consult the [admin-side events and steps](http://docs.textpattern.io/development/admin-side-events-and-steps) document, which lists them all.

+The second type of callback relate to actions that occur in response to various page-level signals.
+These could be when certain parts of the administration interface are rendered or when actions (such as deletion) complete, and are listed below.

+The final type of callback is `pluggable_ui()`.
+These deal with specific chunks of content that appear on the page and allow direct manipulation of individual elements or blocks.
+They are listed in the [pluggable_ui](http://docs.textpattern.io/development/the-pluggable-ui-function) document.

 ### Regular admin-side callbacks